earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Chiaro Brivio.
 “The Human Being: When Philosophy Meets History, Miki Kiyoshi, Watsuji Tetsurō and their Quest for a New Ningen.”
 Doctoral thesis, University of Leiden, 2009. `https://openaccess.leidenuniv.nl/handle/1887/13835`.

+* Danto, Arthur.
+“The Appreciation and Interpretation of Works of Art.”
+In *The Philosophical Disenfranchisement of Art* by Arthur Danto, 23--46.
+Columbia University Press, 1986.

+* ⎯⎯⎯.
+“The Artworld.”
+In *Aesthetics and the Philosophy of Art*, edited by Peter Lamarque and Stein Haugom Olsen, 27--34.
+Blackwell, 2004.

 * Eaton, Marcia. _Art and nonart : reflections on an orange crate and a moose call_.
 London: Associated University Press, 1983.

 * Gordon, David B. _Self-Overcoming as the Overcoming of Modernity: Watsuji Tetsurō’s “A Study of Nietzsche” (1913) and Its Place in the Development of His Thought_.
 Doctoral thesis, University of Hawaii, 1997.